GoogleCloudPlatform/mfg-ml-examples/looker/README.md

 MDE dashboards by selecting from the top menu:
 **Browse** -> **All Folders** -> **LookML dashboards**

-For convenience, it is recommended to [set up an Board](https://cloud.google.com/looker/docs/presenting-content#creating_a_board) and [pin the MDE LookML dashboards to this Board](https://cloud.google.com/looker/docs/presenting-content#adding_looks_and_dashboards_to_a_board).
+For convenience, it is recommended to [set up a Board](https://cloud.google.com/looker/docs/presenting-content#creating_a_board) and [pin the MDE LookML dashboards to this Board](https://cloud.google.com/looker/docs/presenting-content#adding_looks_and_dashboards_to_a_board).

 ## Customization